nigexofficial/SGSM/README.md

 Snap Game Save Manager

 How it works:

 It just modifies your savefile.
-Yea thats it, this is a horrible project but atleast we are honest about it lol
+Yea thats it, this is a horrible project made in like 30 min

 -----------------------------------